Mike’s X Developer API Blog

 }

 You can see there are two separate subscriptions, one on the keyword jack and one on mikie.
-The headline in this trend contained both keywords, so it was delivered to the webhook twice.
+The headline in this news contained both keywords, so it was delivered to the webhook twice.

 X does some deduplication on its end, but you can use the event_uuid to do deduplication at the application layer as well.